Palliative Care For Children in NZ - What Does It Involve?

 All children receiving palliative care have unique needs.
 Palliative care involves some or all of the following: symptom management; psychosocial care; cultural care; spiritual care; advance care planning; respite care; end of life care; bereavement care.

-Key points to remember about palliative care and what it involves for children in NZ
+Key points about palliative care and what it involves for children in NZ

 All children receiving palliative care have unique needs.